j3nsykes/CIID_19/README.md

 Introduction to Wekinator
 Comparisons between ML5 methods and Wekinator methods.

-**Outputs:**
+###### Outputs:
 Exploring DC motors and servo motor control.

 Task:

-Simple - look at the provided examples we explored earlier and try to train a motor's movement.
+* Simple - look at the provided examples we explored earlier and try to train a motor's movement.
-Advanced - Adapt an input example and/or add more than one physical component.
+* Advanced - Adapt an input example and/or add more than one physical component.

 #### Break

 #### Afternoon

-**Inputs:**
+###### Inputs:
 Exploring capacitive touch, accelerometers and ultrasonic sensors.

 Task:
-Simple - explore the examples provided and train and sensor driven output.
+* Simple - explore the examples provided and train and sensor driven output.
-Advanced - Try adapt an output example and/or add more than one input (multiple touch inputs?)
+* Advanced - Try adapt an output example and/or add more than one input (multiple touch inputs?)

 ### Day Three:
-Runway and self exploration.
+Runway and group exploration.

-How to use Runway models.
+* How to use Runway models.
-The key elements you can control.
+* The key elements you can control.
-Different workflows for communication with other software.
+* Different workflows for communication with other software.